Iowa broadcaster suspended after referring to University of Maryland basketball player as ‘King Kong’

 This is not the first time Dolphin was suspended this season.
 In November, he was criticized after he was captured on an open microphone criticizing Iowa guard Maishe Dailey in a win over Pittsburgh in late November.

-During the broadcast and “what was supposed to be a commercial break, Dolphin told analyst Bobby Hansen, “We get Maishe Dailey.
+During the broadcast and “what was supposed to be a commercial break," Dolphin told analyst Bobby Hansen, “We get Maishe Dailey.
 Dribbles into a double-team with his head down.
 God,” Hawk Central reported.

 Coach Fran McCaffery called Dolphin’s comments about Dailey “inexcusable".
 Following his comment, Dolphin sat out for two games.